Active Causal Experimentalist (ACE): Learning Intervention Strategies via Direct Preference Optimization

-This paper aims to advance machine learning for scientific discovery.
-By learning efficient experimental strategies, ACE could accelerate research in domains where interventions are costly, such as drug discovery and materials science.
-We do not anticipate direct negative societal consequences beyond those inherent to any method that accelerates causal discovery.
-Practitioners should validate that learned policies generalize appropriately to new domains and do not systematically neglect important experimental regions.
+ACE aims to accelerate scientific discovery where interventions are costly, such as drug discovery and materials science.
+We do not anticipate direct negative consequences beyond those inherent to any method that accelerates causal discovery.
+Practitioners should validate that learned policies generalize to new domains and do not systematically neglect important experimental regions.